-In addition to papers containing new patterns and pattern languages, we encourage submitting papers describing the application of existing patterns in industrial projects.
+In addition to papers containing new patterns and pattern languages, we encourage submitting papers on the application of existing patterns in industrial projects.
+Please submit:

-- Reports on using patterns in projects, education and organizations
+- Reports on using patterns in projects, education or organizations

-- Scientific studies on patterns and pattern applications
+- Academic studies on patterns and pattern application

 - Papers that present theoretical arguments about patterns